Details

 Harvard University is devoted to excellence in teaching, learning, and research, and to developing leaders in many disciplines who make a difference globally.
 The University, which is based in Cambridge and Boston, Massachusetts, has an enrollment of over 20,000 degree candidates, including undergraduate, graduate, and professional students.
 Harvard has more than 360,000 alumni around the world.
 The University has twelve degree-granting Schools in addition to the Radcliffe Institute for Advanced Study, offering a truly global education.
 Established in 1636, Harvard is the oldest institution of higher education in the United States.

-Connections working at Harvard University Division of Continuing Education
+Connections working at Harvard University Faculty of Arts and Sciences